MR

 1. Canada Workers Benefit

-The Canada Workers Benefit is another Canadian benefit for low-income workers; the CWB is a refundable tax credit set up to help individuals and families working and earning a low income.
+The Canada Workers Benefit is a Canadian benefit for low-income workers.
+It is a refundable tax credit set up to help individuals and families working and earning a low income.

 You can claim your CWB and get up to half of the CWB in advance instead of waiting for tax time when you file your income tax return.
 However, the amount you receive for CWB depends on your income and province or territory of residence.